Shepherds Skyline Fell Race

 Event details

-All competitors must carry the kit specified by the Race Organiser to meet FRA minimum requirements.
-Required items may include full waterproof body cover, hat, gloves, map, compass and whistle.
-Jacket and overtrouser standards are specified and there will be kit checks at the start and finish.
-Failure to carry required kit will result in disqualification and may be reported to the FRA.
-The organiser states competitors should assess conditions and consider additional kit and experience before racing.
+The route runs over rough, muddy fell terrain and includes a steep descent off Stoodley Pike followed by a steep climb back up the hill.
+The organiser requires competitors to carry the kit specified on race day to meet FRA minimum requirements.
+Specified items may include full waterproof body cover, hat, gloves, map, compass and whistle, and waterproof jacket and overpants with integral hood, taped seams and sufficient coverage.
+There will be kit checks at the start and finish; failure to carry required kit will result in disqualification and may be reported to the FRA.
+Parking is available at the pub car parks for early arrivals, with additional roadside parking directed by marshals; do not park in coned-off passing places.
 Visit the organization's website for the most recent information.

 Race information